 Can a nurse accept a gift from patients?

 Yes, a nurse can accept a gift from a patient, within reason.
-Small gifts like a fruit basket, a box of chocolates, or even a warm note of appreciation written to the head nurse are all welcome.
+Small gifts like a fruit basket, a box of chocolates, a mug that encourages and inspires, or even a warm note of appreciation written to the head nurse are all welcome.

 However, it is unethical for a nurse to accept lavish gifts like large sums of money or expensive watches or pieces of technology.
 Also, most hospitals have a limit on the monetary value of gifts a nurse can receive.
 Hospitals I worked at set that value at around $25.
 So there’s no need to invest in something that a nurse can’t keep due to ethics or hospital politics.